robot297/JAG_9_2019/Lab 9 Questions.md

 Don't use any other input statements.

-Call your new method in ProductDB to delete the product with this name.
+Write and call a new method in ProductDB to delete the product with this name.

-If the user enters a name that does not exist in the database, display an error message and show the main menu again.
+If the user enters a product name that does not exist in the database, display an error message including the **exact** text "Product to delete not found".
 Don't ask the user to try again from deleteProduct.
 Don't modify the database.